Qualifications without college

 Be aware – and let them know that you are aware, that you may need an assessment riding lesson first to see if you are ready for the riding side of the exam too.

-If you are fairly experienced, we would suggest you play DOWN your abilities in this first contact – because no matter how experienced or good you are you will still have to start at the bottom so experience and skills will be almost irrelevant.
-Trying to tell the person in charge of training that, although you have never seen an exam standard, you are better than or already more knowledgeable that the basic or lowest exam standard is not likely to endear you to them or them to you.
+NOTE: If you are fairly experienced, we would suggest you play DOWN your abilities in this first contact – because no matter how experienced or good you are you will still have to start at the bottom so experience and skills will be almost irrelevant.
+Trying to tell the person in charge of training that, although you have never seen an exam standard or assessment standard, you are better than or already more knowledgeable than the basic or lowest standard is not likely to endear them to you.
 It may even make them bristle slightly against you.

 Rest assured, they will be able to tell how experienced you are as soon as they see you ride.

 - It is your approach to training, your motivation and understanding of the fact that you will be starting at the bottom and working your way up that they will be more interested in.

 Getting the right theory knowledge under your belt even before you start training is really helpful and shows them you are keen and serious about this as a career.